mchmarny/cloud-sql-for-cloud-run-example/README.md

 * Set up application database user and its credentials
 * Create and download client SSL certificates from the newly created instance

 > Note, while the created Cloud SQL instance will be exposed to the world (`0.0.0.0/0`), it allow only SSL connections.
-Also, since all connections will require valid client certificates, the root and app user passwords will be set to random 32 characters long passwords.
+Also, the root and app user passwords created in first step.
 If you ever decide to remove the SSL connection requirements, you can reset the root password in the Cloud SQL UI.

 ```shell
 bin/instance